German, French leaders to discuss EADS, banking union

 MERGER HEADACHE

 De Gaulle, who in the 1960s withdrew France from NATO's military command, symbolized French efforts to have its own defence capability with an industry to match.
-But soaring costs and weak national budgets have imposed European co-operation.
+But soaring development costs and measly national budgets compared to the United States have forced European defence planners and firms to cooperate.

 France has kept a foot in both camps, working with Germany to set up EADS but maintaining its own defence supply base to support Dassault Aviation (AVMD.PA), whose Rafale combat jet competes with the Eurofighter led by EADS and BAE.